Pantalaymon/coreferee_french/README.md

 Elements that are typically *not* covered but could potentially corefer in a text :
 - First and second persons : Elements that are deictically anchored ("Je", "nous", "tu", "toi", "me", "mon", "le tien", ...)
-- Pronoun "on"
+- The Indefinite Pronoun "on"
-- Relative pronouns : ("que", "dont","lesquels",...)
+- Relative pronouns : ("que", "dont", "lesquels",...)
 - Interrogative pronouns : ("quoi","qui",...)
 - 'neuter' demonstrative pronoun and its derivative : Generally Either deictic or refers to proposition, not noun phrase ("ça","cela","c","ce")
 - Dates : hours, days, years, or centuries...

 ## More advanced operations
 ### Changing referential distance
-While out of the score of the original intended use of coreferee, it may be useful to adapt the range of coreference chains depending on the type of textual data that is processed.
+While out of the scope of the original intended use of coreferee, it may be useful to adapt the range of coreference chains depending on the type of textual data that is processed.
 Beware that increasing the range will likely lead to reduce the precision of the model while reducing it will likely lead to reduce the recall.
 You may want to increase or reduce the potential sentence distance between a noun/anaphora and an anaphora.
 By default this distance is 5 sentences.
 ```
 >>> nlp("Les enfants reviennent de l'école.
 Elle est au nord.
 Elle est sur une colline.
 Celle-ci est haute.
 Et verte aussi.
 Mais pas trop loin.
 Ils arrivent bientôt")._.coref_chains.print()